Skip to content

 A parent's guide to buying a hockey stick

 It's completely understandable that your child always wants the latest stick and model, but it's about making smart choices to keep the hockey budget under control.
-After all, hockey is a very expensive sport, but at the same time it is the world's funnest and best sport too!
+After all, hockey is a very expensive sport, but at the same time it is the world's best sport too!

-EASY SIZE GUIDE - HOCKEY CLUBS
+EASY SIZE GUIDE - HOCKEY STICKS

 FLEX